 Rebecca C. Tuite is a fashion historian and writer.
-She is the author of Seven Sisters Style: The All-American Preppy Look (Rizzoli International Publications http://amzn.to/17K4uis), which has garnered press attention worldwide and been featured in publications including The Wall Street Journal, Paris Vogue, and Vanity Fair.
-She is working on her second book, The 1950s in Vogue: The Jessica Daves Years, 1952-1962, forthcoming from Thames & Hudson in Fall 2019.
+She is the author of Seven Sisters Style: The All-American Preppy Look (Rizzoli), which has garnered press attention worldwide and been featured in publications including The Wall Street Journal, Paris Vogue, and Vanity Fair.
+Rebecca is also the author of, 1950s in Vogue: The Jessica Daves Years, 1952-1962, forthcoming from Thames & Hudson in Fall 2019.
 With exquisite illustrations and fascinating archival materials and correspondence, 1950s in Vogue is the very first book to craft the comprehensive story of Daves’s time at the helm of U.S. Vogue.

 Rebecca has served as a fashion history consultant and expert for print articles and television segments for the BBC, DuJour, The Huffington Post, Racked, Bloomberg, The Business of Fashion, The Travel Channel and CNN, among others.
 Making fashion history both accessible and relevant, Rebecca can be relied upon to provide answers to such burning questions as: What do Britney Spears and Rory Gilmore of Gilmore Girls have in common?
 Why should blue and green never be seen?
 What are history’s most shocking style moments?
 She has also provided insight into, among other things, the history of sorority girl fashion in the U.S., the history of the bobble hat, the world of Tiffany & Co jewelry, Ralph Lauren’s fashion empire, the history of preppy and Ivy League clothing and its influence across the globe, and the continued allure of ladylike fashions from the 1950s.